 Baptism is the start of this "born from above" process.
 Simon Peter wrote, "Baptism . . . now saves you—not as a removal of dirt from the body, but as an appeal to God for a good conscience, through the resurrection of Jesus Christ" (1 Pet.
 3:21).
 In other words, baptism has nothing to do with the amount of water, but the amount of righteousness.
 Getting dunked or sprinkled with water does nothing for your salvation without faith resulting in good works (James 2:24).
 However, our baptism is for a real purpose, in the same way that Jesus himself was baptized.
-This is to leave our past in the watery grave of baptism, then to rise anew with a heart compliant toward doing God's will.
+This is to leave our past in the watery grave of baptism so we may rise anew with a heart compliant with God's will.

 Blessed are you, LORD our God, King of the universe, by our baptism into the death and resurrection of your Son Jesus Christ, you turn us from the old life of sin.
 Grant that we, being reborn to new life in him, may live in righteousness and holiness all our days; through Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, now and forever.
 Amen.

 Roberts, Alexander, and James Donaldson.
 "Didache."
 EarlyChristianWritings.com.
 Ed.
 Peter Kirby.
 Fullerton, CA: Early Writings, 2020. http://www.earlychristianwritings.com/text/didache-roberts.html.